Meath Junior Football Championship

 The Meath Junior Football Championship is an annual Gaelic football competition contested by lower-tier Meath GAA clubs.
 The winner of this championship will be promoted to the Intermediate division.
 The winner also represents Meath in the Leinster Junior Club Football Championship.
-The 2021 Meath Junior Football Championship was won by St Vincent's, who defeated Dunsany in the final 1-4 to 0-6.
+The 2025 Meath Junior Football Championship was won by Clann na nGael, who defeated St. Vincent's in the final 0–17 to 1–12.

 Competition format

 Up until 1971, the Junior 'A' winners played against the Junior 'B' winners in the Junior Championship final, even though the teams involved in the final had played in different grades of football throughout the season.

 From 2020 onwards, club reserve teams were not permitted to take part in the Junior Football Championship.
 The Junior 'B' Championship was abolished (with all first teams automatically promoted from it) and a separate Premier Football Championship for reserve teams was established.
+The Junior 'B' championship was reinstated in 2022.

 History

 Wolfe Tones went from this competition to Meath Senior Football Championship winners in the space of four seasons in the early 21st-century, featuring Meath player Cian Ward, whose emergence as one of Meath's "most exciting talents" coincided with this run, while 1996 All-Ireland Senior Football Championship-winning captain Tommy Dowd also joined the club around this time.